rokanas/Data-Structures-and-Algorithms-Labs/README.md

 In this lab, you will implement a very fast search for large text files.

-[This readme is still being updated!
-Pull again later to get the full version.]

 ## About the labs

 * This lab is part of the examination of the course.